utshomax/postman-docs/src/pages/docs/postman-flows/reference/preparing-a-collection-to-use-in-flows.md

 ### Adding variables to requests

-You may have noticed in the earlier step that the Send Request block has a variable named `value` that is using a **Select** block with no value set.
-When this happens, it's selecting everything that's being sent to it (which in this case is just `var1`).
+You may have noticed in the previous step that the **Send Request** block has a `value` variable that uses a **Select** block with no set value.
+When this happens, it's selecting everything that's being sent to it (in this case, the `var1` value).

 This flow can be simplified to remove the extra **Select** and **Output** blocks (unless they were required to check that the flow is running correctly).